Oxidizers and Bleaching Agents

 Why Buy From Alliance Chemical

-Related: See the Sodium Hypochlorite, Hydrogen Peroxide, and Water Treatment collections.
+Related: Sodium Hypochlorite, Hydrogen Peroxide, Water Treatment, Cleaning Solutions.

 Frequently Asked Questions

-What is the difference between Technical Grade and ACS Grade Hydrogen Peroxide?
+What is the difference between bleach and hydrogen peroxide?